diwu86/invention_list/README.md

 * Mobile use: space does not work, different key code for mobile?
 * first landing in the page, other material is focused
 * image as a table for full url and thumb url?
-* storage should go to AWS s3, Azure blob storage or other cloud storage rather than in app
+* storage should go to AWS s3, Azure blob storage or other cloud storage rather than in app.
+Heroku is cleaning out all the uploaded files every hour.
+Also file name should be tied with a guid like a session id so it can be uniq.
+* need error handlering and logging